xbz0n/xbz0n.github.io/posts/mythic-c2-early-bird-defender-evasion.md

 **Multiple Service Simulation**: By having different subdomains for different purposes, we simulate how real companies structure their web infrastructure.

-**No Direct C2 Exposure**: Our actual Mythic server is never directly accessible from the internet.
-All traffic flows through the redirector.
+**No Direct C2 Exposure**: Our actual Mythic server is designed to be completely hidden from the internet.
+All external C2 and payload traffic gets shunted exclusively through the redirector, which then proxies those connections back to our internal Mythic server.

 ## Part 3: Generating and Hosting the Payload